i) ANZAC Day

 Last year we rushed to eat brekky, grumbled through getting dressed and moaned about walking in the rain.
-Whilst slopping through puddles to a good vantage point, a very young but highly decorated officer in uniform stopped me, gestured to my little girl and said “Thank you for coming and bringing your daughter.
+Whilst slopping through puddles to a good vantage point, a young but highly decorated officer in uniform stopped me, gestured to my little girl and said “Thank you for coming and bringing your daughter.
 It means a lot to me”.
-Such a simple statement but it reduced me to tears as we walked away.
-I was filled with shame for whingeing about coming, yet his words instilled pride for our efforts.
-I felt a sad appreciation that our 10 minute car trip into town could be acknowledged as a such a meaningful act.
+This simple statement reduced me to tears as we walked away.
+His words instilled pride for our efforts; I was overwhelmed that our 10 minute car trip into town could be acknowledged as a such a meaningful act.
 When the parade started, I rolled off a couple of hundred shots in between smudging tears and rain from my camera and cheeks.

-One of my favourite shots of the Newcastle ANZAC march isn’t of the service men and women marching by, but of my daughter overawed and nestled into her father, his arm protectively around her while she watches the parade.
+One of my favourite shots of last year’s Newcastle ANZAC march is of my daughter, overawed and nestled into her father, his arm protectively around her while she watches the parade.

 This year I vowed to “keep it together” and acknowledge the Anzac marchers by catching their eye and clapping as they walked past.
 As we walked into Newcastle Mall, I admired the warm breath of Autumn in Newcastle, so lovely.
 I snapped a few shots as we moved: elderly servicemen on motorised scooters, women weighed down by family member’s medals, children skipping in the sunshine.
 The marchers lined up, patient but ready to go.
 The mood was light and cheery.